Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Results

 \subsection{RQ1: \rqone}

 Crashes in ML notebooks stem from various types of exceptions.
-We refine and enhance the raw exception types typically shown in the crash information.
-Additionally, we complement these classes by identifying their underlying root causes and discussing how they relate to exception types.
+We refine and enhance the raw exception types typically shown in the crash information and form crash types.
+We then complement these classes by identifying their underlying root causes and discussing their relations.
 The results are visualized in \autoref{fig: res_rqone} and \autoref{fig: res_rqone_co_occurrence}.